 For more information on what New Zealand is like, this article explains what the New Zealand Culture is like.
 The New Zealand government website has a lot of information that you can use to get a better idea of what New Zealand is like.
 They also have an online planning tool to plan your move.

 Education in New Zealand is regarded to be of a high quality, so it’s no wonder that attending university there is popular for international students.
-Some of the best universities in New Zealand include the University of Auckland, University of Otago and the University of Christchurch.
+Some of the best universities in New Zealand include the University of Auckland, the University of Otago, and the University of Christchurch.

 Find out more about Moving to and settling in New Zealand from New Zealand’s Immigration page or our Moving Abroad page for tips.